 It is important to remember that financial aid is available to qualified students to assist in paying for the cost of their education.
 Financial aid is meant to fund the student’s education and expenses, not the family’s.
 ICOM encourages you to consider what you need to borrow to cover the cost of your education and living expenses carefully and not to live beyond your means in medical school or residency.

 The application process will need to be completed each year.
 The application process should not be completed more than 180 days in advance of the semester start date.
 Not all borrowers will qualify on their own, be aware you may need to find a credit worthy co-signer to qualify.
 Most private/alternative student loans offer a co-signer opt out provision after so many on-time payments.
 Entrance Counseling is required for all students who borrow a private/alternative loan.
 ICOM encourages you to be conscientious of the debt you are agreeing to and your ability to repay it later.

-- On the scheduled disbursement date(s), the Office of Financial Aid confirms that the student is still eligible for aid and authorizes the disbursement of funds to Student Accounts (the Business Office).
-Funds from the eligible aid types are posted to the student’s ICOM account.
-Disbursement is now complete.
+On the scheduled disbursement date(s), the Office of Financial Aid confirms that the student is still eligible for aid and authorizes the disbursement of funds to Student Accounts (the Business Office).
+Funds from the eligible aid types are posted to the student’s ICOM account to complete the disbursement process.

-*Timelines provided are estimates and included to assist students with planning.
-They do not constitute a guarantee as countless factors may affect the financial aid processes described above.
+*These timelines are estimates provided to assist students with planning.
+They do not constitute a guarantee as there are many factors that may affect the financial aid processes described above.